 Esteemed director Steven Speilberg is renowned for his excellent use of blocking.
 While I would implore you to cycle through his vast library of films, you can additionally check out the excellent video essay from Wolf Crow below.

 In Kurt Lancaster’s book DSLR Cinema: Crafting the Film Look with Video, he has created a blocking checklist.

 1. Who owns the scene—the point of view character?
-This is the character who, perhaps, has most to lose in the scene or the character impacted by the events in the scene.
-When you know who owns the scene, then, as the director, you can determine what the emotional state of this character is at the beginning of the scene and at the end of the scene: where does this change occur?
-You need to know this to be able to effectively block the scene (and determine how you’ll emphasize this moment—through shot size/angle changes and/or camera and/or actor movement).
+This is the character who, perhaps, has the most to lose in the scene or the character impacted by the events in the scene.
+When you know who owns the scene, then, as the director, you can determine what the emotional state of this character is at the beginning and the end of the scene: where does this change occur?
+You need to know this to effectively block the scene (and determine how you’ll emphasize this moment—through shot size/angle changes and/or camera and/or actor movement).

-2. Set up your camera so that you capture not only the action of this character but, more importantly, the reaction of the character to the events occurring in the scene—especially where the scene change occurs.
-The character’s actions and reactions will motivate where and what you capture on camera—and will help immensely in editing.
+2. Set up your camera so that you capture not only the action of this character but, more importantly, the character’s reaction to the events occurring in the scene—especially where the scene change occurs.
+The character’s actions and reactions will motivate where and what you capture on camera and help immensely in editing.

-3. The choice you make should be dependent on the needs of the story.
+3. The choice you make should depend on the story’s needs.

 As you prepare to capture your scenes with precise blocking, it’s beneficial to approach each shot and scene as an independent production.
 With your cast positioned and ready to perform, your lighting configured and prepared for any necessary modifications.
 Your camera movement practiced and primed for motion; each take can be considered a condensed version of the scene you’ve already choreographed.
 All that’s left is for you to execute it flawlessly, bringing your vision to life on screen.

 For more on directing, check out these articles: